Prachin Panth Prakash: Sources

 Rattan Singh Bhangu, being the grandson of Mehtab Singh Bhangu, was privy to rare oral histories, often the author remarks how he had heard the story from an elder.
+His other grandfather was Sham Singh of the Karorsinghia Misl, which afforded him information to events regarding Banda Singh Bahadur.
+According to Sant Singh Sekhon, Bhangu used the Janamsakhis, Gurbilases, and oral tradition from his relatives to author the text.
+For Bhangu's account on Guru Tegh Bahadur's execution, he borrows from Guru Gobind Singh's Bachittar Natak.

 Regarding the sources Rattan Singh Bhangu utilizes, G.S.
 Mann writes:

 The text of Sri Gur Panth Prakash makes it clear that its author was a person of considerable learning with access to wide range of Sikh sources, which included the Guru Granth and historical documents ranging from the Puratan Janam Sakhi (1580s), Gurdas Bhalla’s Vars (pre-1630), Sainapati’s Sri Gur Sobha (pre-1710), and Sukha Singh’s Sri Gur Bilas (1797).
 He also refers to his access to non-Sikh documents, some of which were written in Sanskrit, Bhakha, and Persian.

 The author Rattan Singh had access to a version of a work by Bute Shah, which documented Sikh history.

 Rattan Singh likely had access to the following Janamsakhis to construct his account on the life of Guru Nanak within the work: